Damika-Anupama/Bank-Transaction-And-Loan-Processing-System-Frontend/README.md

   <img src="src/assets/logo1.png" alt="Logo" width="400" height="350" style = "margin: 50px">
 </div>
 <br>
-This is the main group project given by the Computer Science Department, University of Moratuwa in the Semester 3 CS3043 - Database Systems Module.
-Here contains the Frontend of the Bank Transaction And Loan Processing System.
-If you want to go to the backend of this application, you can find it by following this <a href="https://github.com/CSE-Semester3-Group7-Project/Backend">link</a>.
+This is a comprehensive banking management system featuring transaction processing, loan management, and fixed deposit handling.
+The application provides role-based dashboards for customers, employees, and managers.
+This repository contains the Frontend of the Bank Transaction And Loan Processing System.
+The backend of this application can be found by following this <a href="https://github.com/Damika-Anupama/Bank-Transaction-And-Loan-Processing-System-Backend">link</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>